trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 Why?
 Regular expressions can be used in both the `server_name` and `location` (also in other) directives, and sometimes you must have a great skills of reading them.
 I think you should create the most readable regular expressions that do not become spaghetti code - impossible to debug and maintain.

-NGINX uses the [PCRE](https://www.pcre.org/) library to perform complex manipulations with your `location` blocks and use the powerful `rewrite` and `return` directives.
-Below is also something interesting:
+NGINX uses the [PCRE](https://www.pcre.org/) library to perform complex manipulations with your `location` blocks and use the powerful `rewrite` directive.
+To use a regular expression for string matching, it first needs to be compiled, which is usually done at the configuration phase.

+You can also enable `pcre_jit` to dynamic translation during execution (at run time) rather than prior to execution.
+This option can improve performance, however, in some cases `pcre_jit` may have a negative effect.
+So, before enabling it, I recommend you to read this great document: [PCRE Performance Project](https://zherczeg.github.io/sljit/pcre.html).

+Below is also something interesting about regular expressions and PCRE:

 - [Learn PCRE in Y minutes](https://learnxinyminutes.com/docs/pcre/)
 - [PCRE Regex Cheatsheet](https://www.debuggex.com/cheatsheet/regex/pcre)